La Toya Jackson: 1956–1979: Early life and The Jacksons

-1980–1983: Beginning of solo career
+1980–1987: Solo debut and follow-up albums

 In 1980, Jackson released her self-titled debut album.
 In order to distinguish herself from her famous brothers, The Jacksons, La Toya only wanted her first name on the album.
 "I begged just to have it 'La Toya'.
 But my father said, 'It's your last name.
 You got to use it.'
 But I wanted to see what I could do as an individual."
 The first single "If You Feel the Funk", became a modest hit, climbing into the Top 40 of the US R&B chart.
 Her second single, "Night Time Lover", was produced by younger brother Michael, who provided backing vocals and co-wrote the song with La Toya.
 In turn, she provided the opening scream on her brothers', The Jacksons, 1980 hit, "This Place Hotel" as well as backing vocals on brother Michael's 1983 solo hit "P.Y.T.
 (Pretty Young Thing)".

-The La Toya Jackson album peaked at #116 on the US Billboard 200, #26 on the Billboard R&B album chart, and #178 on the UK Top 200, making it her highest placing album.
+The La Toya Jackson album peaked at number 116 on the US Billboard 200, number 26 on the Billboard R&B album chart, and number 178 on the UK Albums Chart, making it her highest placing album.

 In 1981, Jackson released a follow-up album, My Special Love, which generated two singles, "Stay the Night" and "I Don't Want You to Go".